 openssl rsa -pubout -in rsa_2048_private.pem -out rsa_2048_public.pem

 You use it just as you would any other form in your account.
-The only visual difference is a small green lock icon beside the submit button.
 Also, your data is now securely encoded before it is submitted, so do not worry about those strange characters that appear on the form just a moment before the form is submitted – It’s just Podo, going through your data and making sure that they leave that browser in a secure, encrypted way.

 Yes, you are, but not in the usual way.
 Instead of seeing the actual submission data, you will receive an email stating that you received an encrypted response.
 It looks like this: